sebawita/articles/flexible-frame-composition/flexible-frame-composition.md

 ```

  * navigate - using absolute path - to the same path, but with a different param - from `team/x` to `team/x+1`

+When you need to re-navigate to the same page, using absolute path, you need to provide the full path each time.
+Like this:

 ```
 <Button